madsondeluna/awesome-for-beginners/README.md

 - [mitmproxy](https://github.com/mitmproxy/mitmproxy) _(label: help-wanted)_ <br> An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers
 - [mygpo](https://github.com/gpodder/mygpo) _(label: starter-issue)_ <br> The webservice for gpodder.net, a libre web service that allows users to manage their podcast subscriptions and discover new content.
 - [mypy](https://github.com/python/mypy) _(label: good first issue)_ <br> An optional static typing for python.
+- [NumPy](https://github.com/numpy/numpy) _(label: Beginner-Friendly)_  <br> The fundamental package for scientific computing with Python, providing support for arrays, matrices, and a host of mathematical operations.
 - [OMRChecker](https://github.com/Udayraj123/OMRChecker) _(label: good first issue)_ <br> OMRChecker helps to grade exams fast and accurately using a scanner 🖨 or your phone 🤳.
 Learn image processing with Python and OpenCV while contributing to one of the most popular repositories related to OMR topic on github.
 - [OpenMetadata](https://github.com/open-metadata/OpenMetadata) _(label: good first issue)_ <br> OpenMetadata is an all-in-one platform for data discovery, data quality, observability, governance, data lineage, and team collaboration.
 - [Oppia](https://github.com/oppia/oppia) _(label: good first issue)_ <br> Oppia is an open-source project whose aim is to empower learners across the globe by providing access to high-quality, engaging education.
 We envision a society in which access to high-quality education is a human right rather than a privilege.